 NAIROBI, July 14th, 2020 – When Eng.
 Esther Ruto was young, there were no women aspiring to complete degrees in Science, Technology, Engineering and Mathematics (STEM) in her rural hometown of Kericho, Kenya.

 The absence of African women in sciences, noted by her teacher, motivated her.

 “Why is that?
-So I found myself trying to find out,” said Esther, who became the first woman in Kericho to study electrical engineering.
+So I found myself trying to find out,” said Ruto, who became the first woman in Kericho to study electrical engineering.
 “I am the type of person who takes challenges.”

 As a result, women are substantially under-represented in the energy sector internationally, as well as in most utilities and the infrastructure sector.